jkakar/aws-erlang/README.md

   remote APIs and what's returned by them.
 * The `hackney` response received for each request is returned alongside the response data.
+* The client application can use EC2 instance metadata creds and automatically refresh credentials before they expire

 ## License